mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 ---

 ##### Display Data Settings
-Before running simulations, we configure the data display settings, including the selection of displayed data elements and the numeric format for relevant power values.
+Before running simulations, we configure which data elements to display and the numeric format for power values.

 For bus-related data, we set:
 ```@example 4bus